 For example, if you offer a large assortment of products, users are likely to feel overwhelmed as they go through huge selections.
 As a result, they get so stressed out that they end up not choosing anything at all.

 Make the process hassle-free by offering real-time service support.
 This can be in the form of live chat or chatbots.
+Alternatively, you could have an inbound call center through which your customers can get in touch with you for any support.

 How to Fix This?